British attempts to return tourists from Egypt mired in confusion

 Egypt's Minister of Civil Aviation Hossam Kamal said the operation to bring large numbers of British holidaymakers from their hotels to the airport and then put them on flights without their luggage was "a huge burden on the airport because its capacity does not allow for that".

-"We have asked them to organise eight flights only, and one plane will transport luggage," Kamal said.
+"We have asked them to organize eight flights only, and one plane will transport luggage," Kamal said.

 He said the airport did not have room to store the more than 120 tonnes of luggage that departing passengers would leave behind.